Skip to main content

 70

-Source: Quotacy.
-Lowest three rates for each age and risk class averaged.
-Data valid as of December 12, 2023.8
+Source: Covr Financial Technologies, accessed through NerdWallet.
+Lowest three rates for each age averaged.
+Data valid as of April 29, 2025.

 What if you already have one type of policy but want another?

-No matter which kind of policy you have, you may be able to get the benefits of the other type.
-For example:
+No matter which kind of policy you have, you may be able to access the benefits of the other type of coverage.
+Here’s how:

-• Convert your term policy into a whole life policy: Life insurance companies such as Guardian allow for this, and it can be an excellent way to continue your life insurance policy and build cash value for you to borrow against.
+• Convert your term policy into a whole life policy: Many life insurance companies, including Guardian, allow this for at least the first few years of coverage.
+It can be an excellent way to continue your life insurance protection and build cash value for you to borrow against.

-• Buy a term policy to help supplement your whole life policy: If you feel you want an added level of protection, for example, to help supplement payment for your children’s college, a whole life policy can be a helpful addition for you to build cash value.
+• Buy a term policy to help supplement your whole life coverage: If you want an added level of protection — for example, to supplement coverage until your children finish college — a term life policy can be a helpful addition to your permanent cash value whole life coverage.

 Alternatives to term and whole life insurance